Perspective | A hypervigilant mom followed every health guideline. She still caught the coronavirus.

 It was also really surreal because it was Memorial Day weekend and the weather was so beautiful and there were so many parties.
 That Saturday night, from my vantage point in my bedroom, I could see three different parties on rooftops across the street from me.
 They were playing beer pong.
 I wanted to scream out the window, “What the hell are you doing?
 I have covid!
 Go home!”

-My husband obviously had to get tested, so that was the only time I did come downstairs, because I had to watch Rosie.
+My husband obviously had to get tested, so that was the only time I came downstairs, because I had to watch Rosie.
 They told him to not take her in the car seat, because when you take the test, it can release the virus into the car.
 So that was the worst.
 I changed my clothes.
 I washed my hands a thousand times.
 I put on gloves.
 I’m trying to stay six feet away from her as she’s on the floor playing and looking at me very curiously.
 She took a tumble because she wasn’t a good crawler yet, and I was not sure what to do.
 Do I go pick her up?
 Should I let her cry?
 Nothing felt right.

 My husband tested negative.
 He was so certain that he got a false negative that he insisted on getting tested again.
 He tested negative twice.
 My brother and sister-in-law got tested, too, because we’d seen them outside in that socially distant way.
 No one spreads this intentionally.
 But the total lack of control is probably the thing that is the most humbling.
 You can do every single thing right and still wind up on the wrong side of the virus.

 I was so stressed out that my milk started drying up, which was really sad.
-I would pump, but get so little, and I felt so badly.
+I would pump but get so little, and I felt so bad.
 It was the only thing I could give my daughter, and I couldn’t even give her that.

 The first question everyone would ask is, “How do you think you got it?”
 The doctors asked, too.
 The inability to answer that question became paramount.
 All I did was try to figure out the answer, so that all of this could get tied up in a neat little bow, so we’d know what behavior to avoid going forward, what the lesson is.
 I explained every single thing we did: We disinfected our UPS packages.
 We quarantined our mail for four days before we touched it.
 The doctors said they were seeing this all the time — other people who had been completely isolated like we were and still wound up covid-positive.

-I didn’t tell many people because I was surprised at how people rush to judge you : “Oh, you made different choices than I did.”
+I didn’t tell many people because I was surprised at how people rush to judge you: “Oh, you made different choices than I did.”
 That’s human nature.
 You try to separate yourself to figure out how you could not be that person.
 Some people would ask, “Was it a false positive?”
 But my antibody test results just came back positive.

 After a week apart, I could finally be reunited with my husband and daughter.
 That morning on the eighth day, Rosie woke up and I ran in there, and she smiled at me, and it felt like such a relief.
 I felt so overwhelmed with pure joy.
-I was worried that she wouldn’t be interested in breastfeeding anymore, but she picked it right back up.
+I was worried that she wouldn’t be interested in breast-feeding anymore, but she picked it right back up.